pfdubois/BridgeBidding/source/Competition.rst

+.. include:: ../rst_prolog.txt

 .. _competition:

 Competitive Bidding
 ===================

 Methods of dealing with competition are woven throughout the other bidding topics.
-This chapter contains notes on an assortment of special topics.
+This chapter contains some general principles to guide you.
+The following two chapters contain some particulars on competing in suits and in notrump.

 In an established partnership, you can develop a style -- be it aggressive, conservative, insane cowboy, you name it.
 It is important to realize that